 This allows us to be more efficient and cost-effective with our resources.
 It enables us to present relevant information about projects, products and services, and conversely reduces the risk of someone receiving information that they might find irrelevant, intrusive or even distressing.

 We only use reputable sources where someone would expect that their information may be read by the public.
-We avoid any data that we believe has not been lawfully or ethically obtained, and we do not use information sources which have not been broadcast or made public.
-We’re committed to ensuring you remain in control of how your information is used and you’re entitled to object to this activity at any time (see section 9) by emailing email@example.com, or by telephoning 01803 210450.
+We avoid any data that we believe has not been lawfully or ethically obtained and we do not use information sources which have not been broadcast or made public.
+We may also screen our database records to fast track the research using our trusted third party partners.
+We’re committed to ensuring you remain in control of how your information is used and you’re entitled to object to this activity at any time (see section 9) by emailing firstname.lastname@example.org, or by telephoning 01803 210450.

 We only use your personal data when the law allows us to.
 Most commonly, we use your personal data in the following circumstances: